Factbox - Diesel engines and how VW's 'defeat device' worked

 The following are some facts about diesel car engines, the tailpipe pollution they emit and the "defeat device" software that federal regulators say VW used to circumvent emissions standards set by the U.S. Environmental Protection Agency (EPA) and the state of California.

-DIESEL ENGINES - They are higher compression than gasoline engines and do not require spark plugs for ignition.
+DIESEL ENGINES - They are higher compression than gasoline engines and do not require spark plugs or distributors.
 They tend to be more durable and less prone to expensive early repairs.
 However, they require more frequent oil, air and fuel filter changes, to prevent damage to fuel injectors.

 DIESEL FUEL - It is less refined and more energy dense than gasoline, converting heat into energy more efficiently, sending less heat out the tailpipe than gas-powered vehicles.
 It used to be cheaper at the pump than gasoline, which was a selling point for diesel cars, but in the United States, its price is currently above the price for gas.